Get to know Azure

 What is Azure?

 Azure is an ever-expanding set of cloud computing services to help your organisation meet its business challenges.
-With Azure, your business or organisation has the freedom to build, manage and deploy applications on a massive, global network using your preferred tools and frameworks.
+Azure gives you the freedom to build, manage and deploy applications on a massive, global network using your preferred tools and frameworks.
+With Azure, you can:

 Azure is secure